 But wait, lots of social media posts means lots of eyes on my brand…

 Ah yes, but this post is about how much time you should spend on social media, not how many social media posts you should put out per day – that's for another lesson.
 Remember the bit about quality over quantity?

 Think about your goal – what is it you want to get from social media?
 It's not just a case of “More sales, more money.”
 Do you want to use it to build a brand?
 Are you just looking to promote your products/services more directly?
 Are you trying to become the authority in your industry?
 Or simply be more interactive with your customers, as a means of customer service?
 Used correctly, time spent on social media offers an excellent return on your investment.
 You can use it to create an image of your brand; coming across as relatable, empathetic and maybe even cool; rather than corporate and stuffy.

 So how much time should I set aside?

-Yes, I’ve probably skirted around the issue here a bit: exactly how much time should you be spending on social media each week?
+Yes, I've probably skirted around the issue here a bit: exactly how much time should you be spending on social media each week?
 It depends on your business.
-If you sell used records, surfboards or you run blog about watches; then devoting days (rather than hours) per week to social media is probably a good thing (as long as the time is used in the right way).
-You have an audience that is passionate about the thing you’re providing, so go out and feed that passion.
-You guys should have it easy – there’s loads of cool stuff you can do, lots of industry news you can share (some if which is interesting to those outside your evangelist fans) and it should be much easier to engage an audience.
+If you sell used records, surfboards or you run a blog about watches; then devoting days (rather than hours) per week to social media is probably a good thing (as long as you use time in the right way).
+You have an audience that is passionate about the thing you're providing, so go out and feed that passion.
+You guys should have it easy – there's loads of cool stuff you can do, lots of industry news you can share (some of which is interesting to those outside your evangelist fans) and it should be much easier to engage an audience.